scientific-python/blog.scientific-python.org/content/posts/scientific-python/first-developer-summit/index.md

 ![Morning group check-in](checkin.png)

 At the summit, we had a brief check-in and then split into several groups based on each developers time and interests.
-Raw work progress and log have been collected in a [document](https://hackmd.io/iEtdfbxfSbGwOAJTXmqyIQ?both), we list some of the highlights below:
+Raw work progress and log have been collected in a [document](https://hackmd.io/iEtdfbxfSbGwOAJTXmqyIQ?both), we highlight just a few of things we accomplished below:

 ### Sparse arrays